Kernelized Similarity Learning and Embedding for Dynamic Texture Synthesis: The Proposed DT Synthesis Method

-$\mathbf{x}$ is the test frame, $[\mathbf{x}_{1},...,\mathbf{x}_{N}]$ is respected to the element of explanatory frames, and $\boldsymbol{Y}$ is respected to response frames.
-See from Eq. (\ref{eq11}), we can find that the proposed model is only relevant to kernel function, input data $\mathbf{x}_{i}$ and the number of training samples.
+Here, $\mathbf{x}$ is the test frame, $[\mathbf{x}_{1},...,\mathbf{x}_{N}]$ is with respect to the elements of the explanatory frames, and $\boldsymbol{Y}$ is with respect to the response frames.
+From Eq. (\ref{eq11}), we find that the proposed model is only related to the kernel function, input data $\mathbf{x}_{i}$ and number of training samples.
 The kernel similarity embedding is not related to the number of outputs nodes.
-Thus our method needs not to select artificially $\mathbf{h}(\mathbf{x})$ and implicitly maps input data to high dimensional space.
-Furthermore, feature mapping $\mathbf{h}(\mathbf{x})$ and the dimensionality of the feature space (nodes of hidden layer) is unknown to users; instead, its corresponding kernel $K(\boldsymbol{u}, \boldsymbol{v})$ is given to users.
-Morever, the Eq. (\ref{eq11}) intuitively shows that kernel similarity matrix is embedded into kernel similarity embedding, which will effectively use the similarity prior information for representing DTs.
+Thus, our method does not need to artificially select $\mathbf{h}(\mathbf{x})$ and implicitly maps the input data to a high-dimensional space.
+Furthermore, the feature mapping $\mathbf{h}(\mathbf{x})$ and dimensionality of the feature space (nodes of the hidden layer) are unknown to the user; instead, the corresponding kernel $K(\boldsymbol{u}, \boldsymbol{v})$ is given.
+Moreover, Eq. (\ref{eq11}) intuitively shows that the kernel similarity matrix is incorporated into the kernel similarity embedding, which will effectively use the similarity as prior information for representing DTs.

 See Algorithm \ref{Similarity-DT} for a description of the proposed DT synthesis method.
-Specifically, algorithm first divides the input video sequence $\boldsymbol{S}_{1 : N}$ (after subtracting temporal mean $\overline{S}$) into two sub-sequences: explanatory frames $\{\boldsymbol{S}_{j}, j=1,\cdots, N-1\}$ and response frames $\{\boldsymbol{S}_{k}, k=2,\cdots, N\}$.
-Then, the kernel similarity matrix $\Omega_{KSM}$ is learned with respect to Eq. (\ref{eq10}) and Eq. (\ref{eq9}), in which it will be embedded into kernel similarity embedding for representing DT.
-Finally, the endless sequences $\{ \boldsymbol{\tilde{S}}_{l}, l=1, \cdots,L\}$ (after adding temporal mean $\overline{S}$) can be generated iteratively with pre-trained model according to Eq. (\ref{eq11}).
+Specifically, the algorithm first divides the input video sequence $\boldsymbol{S}_{1 : N}$ (after subtracting the temporal mean $\overline{S}$) into two sub-sequences: explanatory frames $\{\boldsymbol{S}_{j}, j=1,\cdots, N-1\}$ and response frames $\{\boldsymbol{S}_{k}, k=2,\cdots, N\}$.
+Then, the kernel similarity matrix $\Omega_{KSM}$ is learned with respect to Eq. (\ref{eq10}) and Eq. (\ref{eq9}), where it is incorporated into kernel similarity embedding for representing DT.
+Finally, the endless sequences $\{ \boldsymbol{\tilde{S}}_{l}, l=1, \cdots,L\}$ (after adding the temporal mean $\overline{S}$) can be generated iteratively with a pre-trained model according to Eq. (\ref{eq11}).

-In fact, the dimensionality $D$ of explanatory frames and response frames is equal, and thus $n=m=D$.
-During training, the computational complexity of our method is $\boldsymbol{O}\left(D^{2} N^{2}\right)$, including $N \times N$ kernel operation, an inverse operation, and matrix multiplication.
-During testing, the computational complexity of our method is $\boldsymbol{O}\left(DN\right)$, including $N$ kernel operation and matrix multiplication.
+In fact, the dimensionality $D$ of the explanatory frames and response frames is equal, and thus $n=m=D$.
+During training, the computational complexity of our method is $\boldsymbol{O}\left(D^{2} N^{2}\right)$, including an $N \times N$ kernel operation, an inverse operation, and matrix multiplication.
+During testing, the computational complexity of our method is $\boldsymbol{O}\left(DN\right)$, including $N$ kernel operations and matrix multiplication.